GrahamLea/amber-dashboard/README.md

 # Amber Electric Dashboard

-This is my own custom dashboard for energy price foreccasts from electricity retailer [Amber Electric](https://www.amber.com.au/). it's designed to be run on a tablet on a wall and be interpretable from a distance.
+This is my own custom dashboard for energy price foreccasts from electricity retailer [Amber Electric](https://www.amber.com.au/).
+The dashboard is designed to be run on in a browser on a tablet on a wall, and to be interpretable from a distance.

 ## Use